SharePoint/sp-dev-docs/docs/transform/modernize-guidance-strategy.md

 Microsoft 365 learning pathways (https://aka.ms/learningpathways) is a customizable, on-demand training solution designed to increase usage and adoption for all of Microsoft 365 in your organization.

 - **Task:** Deploy this solution inside your organization and configure it to your needs.
-See https://techcommunity.microsoft.com/t5/Driving-Adoption-Blog/Microsoft-announces-general-availability-for-Microsoft-365/ba-p/978440 for more details.
+See [Microsoft announces general availability for Microsoft 365 learning pathways](https://techcommunity.microsoft.com/t5/Driving-Adoption-Blog/Microsoft-announces-general-availability-for-Microsoft-365/ba-p/978440) for more details.